aldaris/opensso/extensions/saml2ecp/README.txt

 2. Customize $SAML2ECP_HOME/config/httpHeaders.properties (optional):
    key is HTTP header name, value is HTTP header value.
    ECP will add these HTTP headers to HTTPRequest before forwarding it.
-   For example, you can add HTTP header X-MSISDN.
+   For example, you can add HTTP header X-MSISDN or Cookie.

 To test ECP profile:
-1. Start IDP, SP and ECP.
+1. Start IDP, SP. and ECP.
-2. Open browser and set proxy host to be ECP hostname and proxy port to be ECP port (when you start ECP, it will tell you the port #);
-3. Access URL http://<SP host>:<SP port>/<deploy URI>/ecp/index.html.
+2. $SAML2ECP_HOME/startecp http://<SP host>:<SP port>/<deploy URI>/ecp/index.html.
    If the user doesn't have SP session, ECP profile will be triggered.
+   If idpECPSessionMapper is default implementation, you need to change
+   $SAML2ECP_HOME/config/httpHeaders.properties to add Cookie header using correct IDP session ID.
+If everything is set up correctly, startecp will print the content of the url at the end.
+In above case, it will print

+Content =
+ECP test file